Workshop: Arduino for total Newbies

 Do you travel with expensive stuff?
 Do you like feeling safe about leaving your expensive stuff in your hotel room?
 Have you ever had anything stolen out of your room, or discovered someone has gained access to your room while you weren't there? .. what about .. other rooms?
 Maybe not EXACTLY a hotel room?
 I've presented on securing hotel rooms in the past, but adding home assistant, zwave devices, co2 sensors and millimeter wave radar it's become a whole new game - a VERY interesting one!
 With graphs and remote access!

 During SEC-T each year we take one hour out of the schedule to allow lightning speakers to do brief presentations on stage.
+A smaller dinner is served in the form of wraps.

 - Erik: Life as an IPv4 address - Insights from a worldwide honeypot network